Not surprisingly, menus are often the most visited page on restaurant websites.

-Your restaurant menu design is an important tool to attract customers.
+Your restaurant menu design is an important tool to attract customers and certain WordPress themes are designed to support eye-catching, functional digital menus.
 As Restaurant Insider notes, successful restaurants put as much effort into the menu design as the menu itself.

 If you don’t know where to start, WordPress.com offers several themes with menu pages that just might increase foot traffic to your restaurant.

 In some countries, the restaurant menu is posted by the entrance, giving potential customers all the information they need to make a dining decision.

 Posting your menu on your site is the digital equivalent.
 It gives potential customers more information about the type of food you offer and the cost, enticing them to visit.

 Search engine optimization (SEO) is another reason to post your menu.
 Someone may crave a particular dish, and having an online menu that Google can crawl for relevant keywords could push your restaurant higher up in search rankings.
 Another benefit is that more people engage with websites on the go, so having a mobile-friendly menu could help you attract more customers.